Canada Company

 The Canada Company was a private British land development company that was established to aid in the colonization of a large part of Upper Canada.
-It was incorporated by royal charter on August 19, 1826, under an act of the British parliament, which was given royal assent on June 27, 1825.
+It was incorporated by royal charter on August 19, 1826, under the Canada Company Act 1825 (6 Geo.
+4. c.
+75) of the British parliament, which was given royal assent on June 27, 1825.
 It was originally formed to acquire and develop Upper Canada's undeveloped clergy reserves and Crown reserves, which the company bought in 1827 for £341,000 ($693,000) from the Province of Upper Canada.

-Founded by John Galt, who became its first Superintendent, the company was successful in populating an area called the Huron Tract – an achievement later called "the most important single attempt at settlement in Canadian history".
+Founded by the Scottish novelist John Galt, who became its first Superintendent, the company was successful in populating an area called the Huron Tract – an enterprise later called "the most important single attempt at settlement in Canadian history".
+This resulted in the Mississauga people being dispossessed of their ancestral lands.

-It is unrelated to the modern-day Canadian charity of the same name, founded in 2006, which assists former Canadian military members and their spouses regain civilian employment after service in the Canadian Armed Forces.
+The company is unrelated to the modern-day Canadian charity of the same name (Canada Company: Many Ways to Serve), founded in 2006 by Blake Goldring, which assists former Canadian military members and their spouses in regaining civilian employment after service in the Canadian Armed Forces.